 Mortuary Science (A.A.S.) - This program includes extensive work in the areas of biological science, business, and social science, as well as instruction within the major area of funeral service.
-Candidates for graduation must take the National Board Examination sponsored by the International Conference of Funeral Service Examining Board prior to and as a requirement of graduation.
+Candidates for licensure must take the National Board Examination sponsored by the International Conference of Funeral Service Examining Board.
 After successfully passing the national test, graduates must intern for a period of one year as a Registered Resident prior to receiving the Funeral Director License.
-The Mortuary Science program at Nassau Community College is accredited by the American Board of Funeral Service Education (ABFSE), 3414 Ashland Avenue, Suite G, St. Joseph, Missouri 64506 (816) 233-3747.
-Web: [www.abfse.org] www.abfse.org.
-Registration with the N.Y.S.
-Bureau of Funeral Directing is required before matriculation status is granted.
-Students must supply their own transportation to off-campus assignments.
-"The annual passage rate of first time takers on the National Board Examination (NBE) for the most recent three-year period for this institution and all ABFSE accredited funeral service education programs is posted on the ABFSE web site (www.abfse.org)."
+The Mortuary Science degree program at Nassau Community College is accredited by the American Board of Funeral Service Education (ABFSE), 3414 Ashland Avenue, Suite G, St. Joseph, Missouri, 64506; Phone: 816.233-3747; Web:www.abfse.org.